jasonmadigan/podman-mac-net-connect/README.md

 ### macOS side

-A lightweight customized WireGuard server (_`docker-mac-net-connect`_) runs on your macOS host and creates a virtual network interface (`utun`) that acts as the link between your Mac and the Docker Desktop Linux VM.
+A lightweight customized WireGuard server (_`podman-mac-net-connect`_) runs on your macOS host and creates a virtual network interface (`utun`) that acts as the link between your Mac and the Docker Desktop Linux VM.

 ### Linux VM side